aallendarmawan/AusTOURalia/README.md

 # AusTOURalia
-An app and website catered towards tourists in Australia
+An app and website catered towards tourists who come to Australia!
+Currently under development, with Melbourne being the first implementation.